 11 Ways to Transform Your Spoken Message into Published Content

 You're welcome to read my professional backstory to learn how I got the knack for capturing an individual's voice in writing.

 The benefit to you is simply this: I know exactly what to listen for, so you can just talk like you always do.

 Your message already informs and inspires the way people live every day, for the better.
-That’s why it’s worth transforming your spoken words into published content for greater reach and influence.
+So why not transform your spoken words into published content for greater reach and influence?